Texis Cartel: Government investigation

-In 2011, Herrera was arrested by the National Civil Police for his alleged ties to the Texis Cartel.
-He was charged with being involved in a car theft scheme which stole 300 cars in Guatemala to be used by the Texis Cartel, however, a Salvadoran court acquitted him of all charges in 2014.
+In 2011, Herrera was detained by the National Civil Police for his alleged ties to the Texis Cartel.
+He was charged with being allegedly involved in a car theft scheme which supposedly stole 300 cars in Guatemala, however, a Salvadoran court acquitted him of all charges in 2014.
 In 2015, a court ordered a retrial for Herrera on the same charges.
 Herrera claimed that the Texis Cartel did not exist nor did it smuggle drugs.
-In 2015, Herrera was found guilty and sentenced to 3 years imprisonment, but this sentence was later reduced to one year.
+In 2015, Herrera was found guilty and sentenced to three years imprisonment, but this sentence was later reduced to one year.

 On 4 April 2017, Salazar Umaña was arrested in an operation by the National Civil Police under orders of the Office of the Attorney General (FGR).
-He was charged with money laundering and tax evasion in relation to the FGR's investigation into the Texis Cartel.
-Umaña Samayoa evaded arrest during the operation, but he was eventually arrested in 2018, effectively dismantling the Texis Cartel.
-In October 2020, both men along with four other co-defendants went on trial, accused by the FGR of laundering US$500 million in connection to its investigation into the Texis Cartel, however, all defendants were found not guilty by the Second Penal Court on 21 May 2021 and released.
+He was charged with alleged money laundering and tax evasion in relation to the FGR's investigation into the Texis Cartel.
+Umaña Samayoa evaded arrest during the operation, but he was eventually arrested in 2018.
+In October 2020, both men along with seven other co-defendants went on trial, accused by the FGR of allegedly laundering US$500 million in connection to its investigation into the Texis Cartel, however, all defendants were found not guilty by the Second Penal Court on 21 May 2021 and released.
+The court declared the case to be res judicata.
+It also annulled the FGR's actions against all defendants due to a lack of standing.